-DYNAMIC COMMUNITIES THRIVE AROUND THE COUNTY
+DYNAMIC AREAS THRIVE AROUND THE COUNTY

 From vibrant urban districts to rural communities with wide open spaces and unique histories, MoCo has a neighborhood for you.
 Businesses are flourishing throughout the county, surrounded by an exciting arts scene, town centers bustling with activity, world-class dining and entertainment to spare.

 Bethesda is a dynamic urban district brimming with vitality and new businesses moving into the neighborhood.
 With more than 200 restaurants, two live theatres, 20 art galleries, and some of the hottest shopping in the area, it’s highly desirable for both business and pleasure.
 Metro accessible, this fast-growing area is home to Marriott, the Bethesda Naval Hospital, and the National Institutes of Health.

 Founded by a Scottish immigrant who built a railroad station in 1873, Boyds is an area with deep historic roots.
 There are also a variety of great natural settings including Black Hill Regional Park, Little Seneca Lake, and Hoyles Mill Conservation Park.
 It’s a growing, diverse community with commuter train service to Washington, D.C.

 One of the area’s first fully planned communities, Chevy Chase is also among the region’s most exclusive residential neighborhoods.
 Their high-end retail shopping includes names like Bloomingdale’s and Saks Fifth Avenue, along with specialty stores and restaurants.
 The National 4-H Conference Center is a local landmark of Chevy Chase, MD—not to be confused with the adjacent Chevy Chase area of Washington, D.C.